kamranzafar/rest-auth-proxy/README.md

 ============================

 rest-auth-proxy is a Java based restful ldap-authentication http server that can be used to authenticate users against ldap and active directory.
-It serves as an authentication proxy server between the authenticating application and the ldap server.
+It serves as an authentication proxy server between the calling application and the ldap server.
 With the use of a restful architecture it can be used by any application developed in any technology for user authentication.
 It is very easy to setup and simple to use and also supports *base64* username and password encoding.